-While switching to Daylight Saving Time may seem like a relatively small change in timing, this adjustment can significantly interfere with children’s sleep habits, not to mention our own.
+While the end of Daylight Saving Time may seem like a relatively small change in timing, this adjustment can significantly interfere with children’s sleep habits, not to mention our own!

-Unfortunately, our internal body clocks don’t change as quickly or as easily as the changing of the dial (or the digits) on our real-world clocks.
+Unfortunately, our internal body clocks don’t change as quickly or as easily as the changing of our real-world clocks.
 It often takes a bit more time, effort and advanced planning to help us and our children adjust, so here are a few tried-and-true tips to make that transition a little easier.

 - Adjust nap time.
-As you help your child adjust to a bedtime that is an hour earlier than what they’re used to, don’t forget to also gradually shift nap time forward a bit each day.
+As you help your child adjust to a bedtime that is an hour later than what they’re used to, don’t forget to also gradually shift nap time back a bit each day.

 - Stay active.
 Getting a healthy dose of daily exercise helps improve sleep and can make the time change easier.
 Any time sleep patterns are disrupted, stay active to make sure you’re helping your body make the switch.